gracjankn/privacyguides.org/collections/_pages/providers/dns.md

    dig +noall +answer privacyguides.org @8.8.8.8
    ```

 3. Using [Wireshark](https://en.wikipedia.org/wiki/Wireshark) we can analyse the results.
-Enterprise filtering and monitoring solutions (such as those purchased by governments and enterprise) can do the process automatically and without human interaction.
+The top portion of the window contains the "[frames](https://en.wikipedia.org/wiki/Ethernet_frame)", while the bottom portion contains all of the data about the selected frame.
+Enterprise filtering and monitoring solutions (such as those purchased by governments and enterprise) can do the process automatically and without human interaction and can aggregate those frames to produce statistical data useful to the network observer.

 {% include table-unencrypted-dns.html %}